Emma Checker: Off-season at FC Fleury 91

 On 15 June 2020, Checker became the latest player to head to Europe, signing with French club FC Fleury 91 on a two-year contract.
 She made her Division 1 Féminine debut against Issy on 26 September 2020.
 During her second overseas stint, she suffered a stress fracture in her fibular, cutting short her time in France.

 Off-season at Selfoss

 In April 2021, Checker signed with Selfoss of the Icelandic Úrvalsdeild kvenna.

+Loan to Umeå

+In August 2022, Checker joined Swedish club Umeå on a short-term loan for three months before the beginning of the 2022–23 A-League Women season.

+Return to Melbourne Victory

+In August 2023, Checker returned to Melbourne Victory.
+Checker retired from professional football at the end of the 2023–24 A-League Women.

 International career

 Prior to making her Adelaide United debut, Checker made her debut for Australia's under-17 team in a friendly against New Zealand.
 She was part of her country's unsuccessful attempt to qualify for the 2012 FIFA U-17 Women's World Cup, and her performances earned her a place in Australia's senior training camp in March 2012.
 Still aged 16, she was selected for a friendly against New Zealand on 24 June 2012, but remained an unused substitute.
 Instead, she made her senior international debut on 23 November 2012, playing the entire match in a 4–0 victory over Hong Kong.

 In September 2019, after an impressive season with Adelaide United, Checker was called up to Australia's senior training camp in preparation for their upcoming friendlies against Chile.
 In November 2019, she came on as a substitute for both matches against Chile.